graduateclimateconference/graduateclimateconference.github.io/covid.md

 ## 4. Other Onsite Safety Measures

-- __Masks__: Masks will be required for all oral and poster presentations, keynotes, and workshops.
-Masks will not be required in shared accomodations, at meals, or at social events.
+- __Masks__: We will have masks available on site during oral and poster presentations, keynotes and workshops.
+Masks will not be required in shared accomodations, at meals or at social events.
 - Hand sanitation stations will be available onsite for attendees.
 - Self-assessment – If you are feeling unwell and/or experiencing symptoms of COVID-19, you should not attend.